 .

-Figure 1: Systolic blood pressure and PAT filtered (the data from the raw excel file) plotted as function of time.
+Figure 1: Systolic blood pressure and PAT filtered (the data from the original excel file) plotted as function of time.

 Stationarity

 When working with time series data, stationarity analysis is crucial, as many ML models assume stationarity to make accurate predictions.
 In addition, for our particular interest, this analysis is an important part of achieving a better understanding of the data.
 Stationarity means that the statistical properties of a process generating time series, such as the mean, variance, and autocorrelation of the data, do not change over time.
 Thus, if the time series has trends or seasonality, it is not stationary.
 There are several ways to assess the stationarity of the data, by for example visual interpretation of the series in order to look for trend or seasonality, by splitting the series into several portions and comparing the statistical inference, or by specific statistical tests for stationarity.
 Below we explore these methods for assessing the stationarity of the blood pressure and the PAT filtered data.